 I had one of those headaches.
 It kept pounding and got into that crazy realm where the guillotine seems like a good idea.
 I groped about for the scissors and just like that cropped my hair.
 Brushing aside the discarded braids I dragged over to the sink to cool my face and neck.

-These gathered thoughts, bits and pieces of wool, harmonize.
+These plucked and spun thoughts, strands and tufts of wool, harmonize.
 It’s written expressionism, designed to evoke a feeling, not meaning.
 She writes of nighttime patience and wakefulness:

 I awoke in the center of night.
 ‘In movement is blessing’ […] I felt about for my journal and laid there holding it, waiting for the moon to reappear.

-If you’re looking to drift outside the bounds of something quickly thumbed and easily synopsis-ed – pick up Woolgathering.
+If you’re looking to drift outside the bounds of something quickly thumbed and easily synopsized, pick up Woolgathering.